NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 :::::::::::::::::::::::::::::::::::::: questions

-- How do the accessibility of digital resources and implementation of the FAIR and CARE principles enhance the involvement of marginalized communities in the open science framework?
+- How do the accessibility of digital resources and implementation of the FAIR and CARE principles can enhance the involvement of marginalized communities in the open science framework?

 ::::::::::::::::::::::::::::::::::::::::::::::::